History

 The initial development started at CROW in 1993.
 Specialists in the field started to harmonise the structural evaluation of jointed rigid pavements.
 The results were published and coded in the software tool UECSlab, which is distributed by CROW in the Netherlands only.

 However, the developers Frans Van Cauwelaert, Bert Thewessen and Marc Stet teamed up in PAVERS and started to improve these earlier models and consequently the program Pavers ® was developed.
 Pavers ® is an acronym for PAVement Evaluation and Reporting Strength.
 The need of a practical yet paramount pavement design and assessment software tool led to the development of PAVERS.
-In 1999 the program was extended for the Dutch Ministry of Defense (MOD), and several models were improved and added, making it suitable for the design and evaluation of flexible pavement too.
+In 1999 the program was extended for the Dutch Ministry of Defense (MOD), and several models were improved and added, making it suitable for the design and evaluation of flexible pavement as well.

 The program is now in use world-wide by a wide clientele of major (airport & container terminal) pavement consultants, engineering companies and universities such as, a.o.: